 Skip to main content

 At Gentle Dental, we will do everything possible to help you retain your existing teeth and keep them healthy.
 However, there are times when a tooth is beyond restoration and needs to be extracted.
-That’s when it’s time to schedule a free consultation with an oral surgeon.
+That’s when it’s time to schedule a consultation with an oral surgeon.

 Dental Extraction Services